-If you need to replace old equipment or invest in some new software – and you don’t have immediate access to sufficient free capital – then Asset Finance can be a great alternative route.
+If you need to replace old equipment or invest in some new software, and you don’t have immediate access to sufficient free capital, then Asset Finance solutions can be a great alternative route.

-Under an Asset Finance agreement, you take out a loan to buy or lease the asset you need without having to delay.
-The relevant asset can be anything beneficial to your business, from a new computer to a fleet of delivery vans.
+Under a Business Asset Finance agreement, you take out a loan to buy or lease the asset you need without having to delay.
+The miscellaneous assets which can be secured through an Asset Finance deal can be anything beneficial to your business, from a new computer to a fleet of delivery vans.

-Alternatively, you can also sign a leasing agreement, which gives you use of the asset without you ever actually getting to own it.
-Instead, at the end of the agreed term, you simply hand back the asset, or possibly enter into a new agreement for a more modern equivalent.
+Alternatively, you can also sign a leasing agreement, which gives you the use of the asset without you ever actually getting to own it.
+Instead, at the end of the agreed term, you simply hand back the asset or possibly enter into a new agreement for a more modern equivalent.

 These agreements generally require that you pay an up-front deposit, followed by fixed monthly instalments for a term generally up to five years.
 After you make your final payment, the ownership of the asset will transfer to you.

 A lease agreement may be cheaper, as you won’t ever own the asset.
 It involves getting permission to use the asset for a period of time in return for a monthly fee – usually, the fee, including any interest, is agreed at the outset and fixed for the entire term, so you have complete clarity before you sign.